 Our institutional trader can create an algorithm or computer program to break his orders into little bits.
 For example, he can choose to break his big order into 10 blocks of 100 shares each.
 Also he will instruct his algorithm to not buy higher than $11 a share.

-The high frequency trading algorithm is also out there and it can detect what is going on in the market.
+The high-frequency trading algorithm is also out there and it can detect what is going on in the market.
 They can see these blocks of 100 shares coming in the market and realize that some investors are buying in bulks.

 These HFT algos then deploy their automatic market makers into action and it starts to send offers into the market.

-The way the high frequency trading strategies works is something like this:
+The way the high-frequency trading strategies works is something like this:

-The HFT algo first starts and send an order of 100 shares at $13, but noting comes back because the other algorithm is programmed not to buy higher than $11.
+The HFT algo first starts and send an order of 100 shares at $13, but nothing comes back because the other algorithm is programmed not to buy higher than $11.
 The HFT algorithm immediately cancels that order.